![]() |

 Biography

-A former staff w riter for Congressional Quarterly in Washington, D.C., he has been a free-lance writer since 1986.
+A former staff writer for Congressional Quarterly in Washington, D.C., he has been a free-lance writer since 1986.
 He has written for many newspapers and magazines, including Preservation, Smithsonian, Military History, Civil War Times, America's Civil War, Vietnam magazine, the Washington Post, New York Times, New York Times Book Review, The Wall Street Journal, Baltimore Sun, Chicago Tribune, Detroit News, Dallas Morning News, Christian Science Monitor, Newsday, The Arizona Republic, St. Petersburg Times, and USA Today.
-He also has written entries for the Encyclopedia Americana, the Encyclopedia Americana Yearbook, and the Dictionary of Virginia Biography.
-Since March of 1986, he has been arts editor and columnist for The VVA Veteran, the newspaper published by Vietnam Veterans of America.
-He teaches U.S. history at Lord Fairfax Community College in Warrenton, Virginia.
+He has written entries for the Encyclopedia Britannica, Encyclopedia Americana, and the Dictionary of Virginia Biography.
+He is Senior Writer, Arts Editor editor and columnist for The VVA Veteran, the magazine published by Vietnam Veterans of America.
+From 2008-2015 he taught U.S. history at Lord Fairfax Community College in Warrenton, Virginia.

 ||